federicochiarello/federicochiarello/README.md

 :mortar_board: &nbsp; Bachelor Degree in __Computer Science__

 :call_me_hand: &nbsp; Passionate about __Machine__ and __Deep Learning__ (along cubing and foosball)
-:zany_face: &nbsp; Focused on surviving the master's degree and mastering TensorFlow and CNN
+:zany_face: &nbsp; Focused on surviving the master's degree and mastering TensorFlow and CNNs

 <br/>